Education

 "Popularity Effect" in User-Generated Content: Evidence from Online Product Reviews

-Online Communities and Commerce Information Systems Research (2014), Volume 25, Issue 2, Pages 222-238.
+E-Commerce and Online Community Information Systems Research (2014), Volume 25, Issue 2, Pages 222-238.

 Abstract